johnhyde/island/README.md

 ## Word counting

-If you want to count how many words are in the novel, you can use the classic Posix command `wc -w *\ *.md`.
-This *will* include the annotations, however, even though these "don't count" in some spiritual sense.
+If you want to count how many words are in the novel, you can use ./wordcount.sh

 ## License